-The basic governmental fund financial statements can be found on pages 14-17.
+The basic governmental fund financial statements can be found on pages 13-16.

 Proprietary funds.
 The District uses the Covell Building Fund, to account for the operation and maintenance of the District's building.
-Proprietary fund financial statements provide the same type of information as government-wide financial statements, only in more detail.
-The District's Proprietary Fund Financial Statements for the District's building and rental activities can be found on pages 18-20.
+Proprietary fund financial statements provide information for the building operations and maintenance presented in the same format as the government-wide financial statements.
+The District's Proprietary Fund Financial Statements for the District's building and rental activities can be found on pages 17-19.